 In-Space Manufacturing

 Perhaps the most surprising growth area is in-space manufacturing -- building things in microgravity that cannot be made (or made as well) on Earth.
-Varda Space Industries has emerged as the leading company in this category, successfully returning a capsule from orbit in 2024 carrying pharmaceutical crystals grown in microgravity.
-Varda raised over $90 million in a Series B round, and its model of using microgravity as a manufacturing environment for high-value products like pharmaceuticals and ZBLAN fiber optics has captured serious investor attention.
+Varda Space Industries has emerged as the leading company in this category, successfully returning multiple capsules from orbit carrying pharmaceutical crystals grown in microgravity.
+Varda has raised over $325 million across its rounds, including its 2024 Series B, and its model of using microgravity as a manufacturing environment for high-value products like pharmaceuticals and ZBLAN fiber optics has captured serious investor attention.

 The thesis is elegant: if microgravity enables products worth thousands of dollars per gram, the economics of launching to orbit and returning to Earth close quickly, especially as launch costs continue to fall.